jmstipanowich/Movie-Data-Repo/README.md

 ### URL Submission in Canvas

 There are two additional Canvas assignments where you will need to enter the URLs for your GitHub Repository and blog post.
-These are listed in the "Phase 1" module in this course.
+These are listed in the "Phase 1 Milestones" module in this course.

 * Phase 1 Final Project - GitHub Repository URL
 * Phase 1 Final Project - Blog Post URL